Friendseeker/MATH340-UBC/notes.md

 Therefore, we can go from initial to another dictionary, given the partition of basic & nonbasic variables of the new dictionary.
 We simply need to:

-- Construct $B$ with column vectors of basic variables of new dictionary
+- Construct $B$ with column vectors (of new set of basic variables)
 - Denote initial dictionary augmented matrix as $M$, compute $B^{-1}M$

 > One may question that whether $B$ is always invertible.
 Short answer is yes.
 > As row operations, and correspondingly, elementary matrices representing row
 > operations are invertible.
-We know what we can always get from one dictionary
+Therefore, since we can always get from one
-> to any other dictionary via row, hence $E$ resembling these row operations
+> dictionary to any other dictionary via row operations, hence $E$ resembling
-> exist and is invertible.
-Therefore $B = E^{-1}$ exists and is invertible.
+> these row operations exist and is invertible.
+Therefore $B = E^{-1}$ is also
+> invertible.

 And, the technique applies even if we are not moving to neighbors of starting dictionary, but rather can be used to move to any vertices, which is a